Higher degree research (HDR) study in psychology and counselling

 Sarah Olsson

-Fear conditioning: the role of valence in return of fear
+Fear conditioning: The role of stimulus valence in return of fear

 Anxiety disorders are the most common mental disorder.
 Exposure therapy is well-supported as an effective treatment, however, return of fear is common.
 Fear is acquired through Pavlovian classical conditioning and exposure therapy is based on the understanding of an inhibitory learning model.
 According to this model the initial learned conditioned stimulus (CS)/ unconditional stimulus (US) association is maintained in extinction, while a second inhibitory association is developed.
 This research aims to investigate the effect of post-extinction CS valence on return of fear.
 Therefore, it will further the understanding of the relationship between evaluative and fear conditioning.